 Covered in this section:

 We can equip your Hilux or Landcruiser with a rooftop tent, or you can hire a dome tent.
 Both options come with a full set of quality camping gear, at a cost of € 20 / day for the rooftop tent or € 5 per person / per day for the dome tent.
 Taking an electrical fridge is an optional add-on, and costs € 5/ day.
-Kindly note that we do not provide camping gear rental as a standalone service.
+Kindly note that Roadtrip Africa does not provide camping gear rental as a standalone service.

 The ample storage space in the Toyota Hilux makes it the perfect vehicle for bush camping, and the custom canopy with side drawers gives you easier access to your camping equipment and personal luggage.

 - Blanket or sleeping bag, pillows and bedsheets

 - Table and chairs

 - Gas tank and burner, BBQ roaster

 - RVS cups, plates & bowls